loveencounterflow/intertext-lexer/README.md

 * each time `lexer.feed()`, `lexer.walk()`, or `lexer.run()` is called, internal line counter is incremented
 * therefore, should call `lexer.feed()`, `lexer.walk()`, and `lexer.run()` only with a single line of text
 * observe that one can always call `lexer.walk { path, }`, then lexer will iterate over lines of the file
-* lexer will yield lexemes in the shape `{ mode, tid, mk, jump, value, lnr1, x1, lnr2, x2, g, source, }` as
+* lexer will yield lexemes in the shape `{ mode, lxid, mk, jump, value, lnr1, x1, lnr2, x2, g, source, }` as
   with non-linewise lexing, but with `source` representing the current line (not the entire lexed text), `lnr1` indicating the 1-based line number of the start of the match, `lnr2` the same for the end of the match, and `x1` and `x2` indexing into those lines in terms of exclusive 0-based [UTF-16 code unit